conda/governance/README.md

 The initial Project Team for projects in the `conda` GitHub organization are specified in the vote to move a project from the incubator to the main `conda` GitHub organization.
 As this vote has a 60% threshold and sub-team formation is only a greater than 50% threshold, the vote for adding a project to the main `conda` GitHub organization can serve both purposes.
 Project Teams for incubating projects do not need a vote for their creation.
 Instead they are created when the project is moved into `conda-incubator`.

-For [federated](#federated-projects) and incubating projects, the Project Team decides among themselves on how to add and/or remove members from the Project Team.
+For [federated](#federated-projects) and [incubating](#incubation) projects, the Project Team decides among themselves on how to add and/or remove members from the Project Team.
 Further, Project Teams for incubating projects are exempted from the requirement to have at least one Steering Council member.
 For a community maintained project, a petition for commit rights is made to the current members of the Project Team for that project.
-If this petition passes according to the voting rules for "Nominate new member of a Project Team" below, the petitioner is granted write access and added to the team.
+If this petition passes according to the voting rules for "[Nominate new member of a Project Team](#nominate-new-member-of-a-community-project-team) below, the petitioner is granted write access and added to the team.

 [**Steering Council**](#steering-council) members are excluded from these votes and retain commit rights to all community projects as stated above.
 They can add or remove themselves from Project Teams as they see fit in order to indicate which projects they are involved with, have a say in voting for write access petitions, etc. Steering Council members may not add themselves to a [Project Team](#project-teams) in order to vote on a petition for commit access if they were not already on that team when the petition was made.

 ## Steering Council Membership

-Steering Council members need to 1) be invested in the conda ecosystem and community, and 2) have time and energy to contribute to the conda Organization governance.
+Steering Council members need to 1) be invested in the conda ecosystem and community, and 2) have time and energy to contribute to conda Organization governance.
 Council members, with the exception of [provisional members](#provisional-members), will have a demonstrated record of prior service to the conda community.

 ### Steering Council Size